The nonlinear estimates on quantum Besov spaces: Proof of the main results

-Since we conclude the proof. \end{proof} \begin{remark} Indeed, our method is also valid for the nonlinear estimate on the quantum Sobolev space.
-Indeed, combining the definition with the quantum chain rule \eqref{chain rule formula}, one can obtain, by an argument analogous to which in the Besov case, the estimate for all $m>\frac dp$ under the same assumptions.
+Note that hence we conclude the proof. \end{proof} \begin{remark} Our method is also valid for the nonlinear estimate on the quantum Sobolev space.
+Indeed, from the definition of quantum Sobolev space and the quantum chain rule \eqref{chain rule formula}, one may obtain, by an argument analogous to that in the quantum Besov case, the estimate for any $m>\frac dp$ under the same assumptions.
 We omit the details here. \end{remark}